nixworks/public/news/2016/05/4/index.md

 ##### Kurdish-Turkish conflict (2015-present)
 ### [Suspected Kurdistan Workers' Party (PKK) militants launch a car bomb attack on a military installation in Turkey, killing one soldier; Turkey's army destroyes PKK targets in air strikes and kills more than 20. ](/news/2016/05/4/suspected-kurdistan-workers-party-pkk-militants-launch-a-car-bomb-attack-on-a-military-installation-in-turkey-killing-one-soldier-turke.md)
-_Context: Kurdistan Workers' Party, Kurdish-Turkish conflict (2015-present)_
+_Context: Kurdish-Turkish conflict (2015-present), Kurdistan Workers' Party_

 ##### Allied Democratic Forces insurgency
 ### [Assailants from the Allied Democratic Forces (ADF) armed with machetes hacked at least 16 civilians to death in the Eastern Democratic Republic of the Congo. ](/news/2016/05/4/assailants-from-the-allied-democratic-forces-adf-armed-with-machetes-hacked-at-least-16-civilians-to-death-in-the-eastern-democratic-repub.md)
-_Context: DR Congo, Allied Democratic Forces, Allied Democratic Forces insurgency_
+_Context: DR Congo, Allied Democratic Forces insurgency, Allied Democratic Forces_

 ##### Israeli-Palestinian conflict
 ### [Hamas says it has reached a truce with the Israeli military following hostilities today along the Gaza-Israel border.
 There were no casualties. ](/news/2016/05/4/hamas-says-it-has-reached-a-truce-with-the-israeli-military-following-hostilities-today-along-the-gaza-israel-border-there-were-no-casualti.md)